-7. Facility/Project Management (or designee)

-- a. ensuring his/her processes and activities comply with environmental regulatory requirements and site guidance - b. be aware of environmental aspects that may be impacted by facility operations - c. ensuring that the ECAs have an in-depth knowledge of the facility processes and activities - d. implementing environmental protection programs and policies with the guidance of facility ECA personnel and the other RI&ES staff - e. considering and emphasizing environmental protection in all management decisions, directives, facility policies and practices, as applicable - f. ensuring that sufficient resources (personnel, equipment and financial) are available to implement environmental protection programs - g. ensuring that only authorized personnel (by virtue of their training, education, and/or experience) are reviewing, concurring with, approving, and/or signing documents containing environmental information or data required by environmental regulations (NOTE: the assigned ECA and/or RI&ES staff can assist in making "authorization" determinations)
+- I. Receive and evaluate environmental monitoring data from operating organizations. - m.
+Maintain appropriate records/files on environmental regulations, standards and DOE Orders including management decisions, action plans, and correspondence. - n.
+Review and transmit needed permits and environmental reports to appropriate regulatory agencies or DOE. - Review SRS activities and projects, recommend appropriate National Environmental Policy Act (NEPA) documentation, and participate in the site-wide NEPA program that includes submittal of the Environmental Evaluation Checklist (see Manual 3Q, ECM 5.1) for proposed activities, - p.
+Prepare or assist in preparing Environmental Impact Statements (EISs), Environmental Assessments (EA), Categorical Exclusions, NEPA Environmental Evaluations, Environmental Evaluation Impact Analyses (EEIA), or other documents, as required, for SRS activities. - q.
+Communicate, as needed and in cooperation with the site's public affairs organization, environmental information that effectively addresses public concerns. - r.
+Inform management and the DOE, when appropriate, of progress or potential problems associated with environmental programs. - s.
+Provide guidance to ensure environmental monitoring is conducted in accordance with Site requirements, DOE Orders, Federal, State, and local regulations. - 7.
+Facility/Project Management (or designee) - a.
+Ensure processes and activities comply with environmental regulatory requirements and site guidance. - b.
+Be aware of environmental aspects that may be impacted by facility operations. - c.
+Ensure ECAs have an in-depth knowledge of the facility processes and activities. - d.
+Implement environmental protection programs and policies with the guidance of facility ECA personnel and the other RI&ES staff. - e.
+Consider and emphasize environmental protection in all management decisions, directives, facility policies and practices, as applicable.
+Ensure sufficient resources (personnel, equipment and financial) are available to implement environmental protection programs. - g.
+Ensure that only authorized personnel (by virtue of their training, education, and/or experience) are reviewing, concurring with, approving, and/or signing documents containing environmental information or data required by environmental regulations (NOTE: the assigned ECA and/or RI&ES staff can assist in making "authorization" determinations). - h.
+Promptly correct situations that impact or have the potential to adversely impact the environment. - i.
+Promptly notify ECAs or other appropriate RI&ES staff regarding: